Preventative Dentistry & Dental Hygiene in Hamilton

 Do I really need X-rays?

 We only take X-rays when they'll provide useful information.
-Most adults need a routine set every 1 to 2 years.
+Most people need a new set every 1 to 2 years.

 Are cleanings covered by insurance?